Last updated: May 29, 2023

 The intensity of the line has nothing to do with drugs in the system.
 A positive urine drug test requires that a specific amount of the drug is present.
 If that level is reached, there will be no line at all.

-The minimum drug quantity required to obtain a positive result differs depending on the drug.
-Again, if that amount—or a higher amount—of the drug is contained in the specimen, no line shows up.
+The minimum drug quantity required to obtain a positive result differs depending on the drug type.
+It doesn’t matter what drug is on the test panel, if the predetermined level—or a higher level—of the drug is detected in the specimen, no line shows up.

 Crossing the line

-There are valid reasons that the line in the test portion of the drug test is faint.
+There are valid reasons for a faint line to appear in the test section of the drug test.
+Let’s take a look at them.

 Urine composition

 Urine excretion cleanses the body of unnecessary substances.
-It makes sense that what you put in affects what comes out.
-This pertains to everything, not just drugs.
 Individual factors can cause a faint line to appear on a drug test.

 - Medication intake